salmanakhtar57/HackerRank-Python-Solotions/README.md

 # HackerRank-Python-Solotions
-This repository contain HackerRank Python problems with its solions.
+This repository contain HackerRank Python problems with its solutions.
 HackerRank is great plateform for practice coding skills.
 I will keep adding new problems to this repositary.